Disney-Banje/probable-fiesta/Accordion-component/readme.md

 # Accordion Component

 This is a simple accordion component for displaying frequently asked questions.
+A project of [roadmap.sh](https://roadmap.sh/projects/accordion)

 ## Project Structure